-The English Arts and Crafts movement of the mid- to late-19th century inspired the Craftsman architecture of California.
+Description: English Arts and Crafts movement of the mid- to late-19th century inspired the Craftsman architecture of California.
 It was invented as a style of the handmade and earthy, a reaction to the repetitiveness and homogenization of the industrial culture emerging at the time.
 The Arts and Crafts movement became the expression of choice for an unadorned, popular, and natural architecture.
 Exemplar examples of Craftsman buildings for larger scaled 3-5 story buildings can be found in historical hotels, California courtyard multifamily housing and mountain/national park resorts.

-In its most simple form, it is a wood box surrounded by various attached elements, such as roof dormers or expressive downspouts.
-Walls are typically horizontally placed wood siding, shingles or board-and-batten (often in a combination of two or three) with a foundation base and piers in river stone, brick or stucco.
+In its most simple form, it is a wood-framed box surrounded by various attached elements, such as roof dormers or expressive downspouts.
+Walls are typically horizontally placed, wooden appearance siding, shingles or board-and-batten (often in a combination of two or three) with a foundation base and piers in stone, brick or stucco.
 Rafter tails, decorative brackets, and porch columns are exposed, smooth, woodwork.
-Windows and doors are vertical in proportion, trimmed in wood.
-Roofs are composed of shallow sloped gabled forms and made of wood or asphalt shingles with broad overhangs and eaves.
+Windows and doors are vertical in proportion, trimmed in wood or composite wood.
+Roofs are composed of shallow sloped gabled forms and made of wood, composite wood, or asphalt shingles with broad overhangs and eaves.

-- 1. If an explicit base element is applied on the ground plane, such as a footer, it shall be up to three-feet (3'-0") horizontal band/layer pattern and made of brick, tone, stucco or shingle materials. - 2.
-If a base element is applied to the entire ground floor it shall achieve the maximum ground floor height and be made of brick, stone, stucco shingle materials. - 3.
-Primary entry doors on the ground floor shall be made of wood. - 4.
-Building wall elements, windows and openings, shall be recessed a minimum two-inches (0'-2") from the wall. - 5.
-Trellis and other woodwork shall define outdoor porches and patios.
+1. If an explicit base element is applied on the ground plane, such as a footer, it shall be up to three-feet (3'-0") horizontal band/layer pattern and made of brick, tone, stucco or shingle materials.

+2. If a base element is applied to the entire ground floor it shall achieve the maximum ground floor height and be made of brick, stone, stucco shingle materials.

+3. Primary entry doors on the ground floor shall be made of wood or composite wood.

+4. Building wall elements, windows and openings, shall be recessed a minimum two-inches (0'-2") from the wall.

+5. Trellis and other woodwork shall define outdoor porches and patios.

-- 1.Brick, stone or cast concrete materials shall not be allowed above the ground floor base element, except for attached chimneys. - 2.
-Upper floor exterior walls shall be clad as single-plane expanse of wood, shingle, shake, or clapboard siding up to the roof line. - 3.
-Exterior wall material shall change vertically between the ground floor and upper floors.
-Ground floor material shall be stone, brick or stucco and the upper floors shall be shingles, shakes, or clapboard siding. - 4.
-The space between columns and piers shall be either square or vertically rectangle shape with a height to width proportion ratio of no more than 3:1. - 5.
-Door and window openings shall be centered on the spaces between columns/piers.
+1.Brick, stone or cast concrete materials shall not be allowed above the ground floor base element, except for attached chimneys.

+2. Upper floor exterior walls shall be clad as single-plane expanse of wood, composite wood, shingle, shake, or clapboard siding up to the roof line.

+3. Exterior wall material shall change vertically between the ground floor and upper floors.
+Ground floor material shall be stone, brick or stucco and the upper floors shall be shingles, shakes, or clapboard siding.

+4. The space between columns and piers shall be either square or vertically rectangle shape with a height to width proportion ratio of no more than 3:1.

+5. Door and window openings shall be centered on the spaces between columns/piers.

-- 6. Window and opening compositions shall be either square and/or vertically rectangle shaped. - 7.
-Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards. - 8.
-Window shutters, if used, shall be the aggregate size of the associated opening. - 9.
-Exterior walls shall transition into roof form by projected wooden eaves with exposed wooden rafters.
+6. Window and opening compositions shall be either square and/or vertically rectangle shaped and shall be recessed a minimum two-inches (0'-2") from the wall.

+7. Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards.

+8. Window shutters, if used, shall be the aggregate size of the associated opening.

+9. Exterior walls shall transition into roof form by projected wooden eaves with exposed wooden rafters.

-- 1. Roofs must be designed with a pitched gable or hipped roof and shall be sloped between 3:12 and 4:12. - 2.
-Eaves shall be supported by wood bracket details and exposed wood rafters to support gable end roofs. - 3.
-Dormers, if used, shall have shed or gable ends. - 4.
-The building shall not have vertical elements on corner lots fronting on streets. - 5.
-Rain drainage catchment shall be conducted with a combination of gutters and downspouts in entirely painted metal or copper materials.
+1. Roofs must be designed with a pitched gable or hipped roof and shall be sloped between 3:12 and 4:12.

+2. Eaves shall be supported by wood or composite wood bracket details and exposed rafters to support gable end roofs.

+3. Dormers, if used, shall have shed or gable ends.

+4. The building shall not have vertical elements on corner lots fronting on streets.

+5. Rain drainage catchment shall be conducted with a combination of gutters and downspouts in entirely painted metal or copper materials.